ganler/thread_pools/README.md

 // Static pool:
 constexpr std::size_t N = 10;
-spool<N> pool;                  // N is a template parameter meaning the number of thread this pool holds.
+spool pool(N);                  // N is the number of threads this pool holds.
-                                // Threads are created when construction function is called and destroied when deconstruction function is called.
-                                // Note that N must be determined before compiling.

-// Default pool:
-pool pool(std::thread::hardware_concurrency());
-                                // pool(x), x is a parameter meaning the number of thread this pool holds.
-                                // Threads are created when construction function is called and destroied when deconstruction function is called.
+                                // Threads are created when construction function is called and destroyed when deconstruction function is called.

 // Dynamic pool:
 dpool(std::size_t = 2 + std::thread::hardware_concurrency(), std::size_t = no_input);